Mosquito Coast: British settlement

-The Miskito king Edward I and the British concluded a formal Treaty of Friendship and Alliance in 1740, and Robert Hodgson, Senior was appointed as Superintendent of the Shore.
-The language of the treaty includes what amounts to a surrender of sovereignty, and is often taken by historians as an indication that a British protectorate was established over the kingdom.
+The Miskito king Edward I and the British concluded a formal Treaty of Friendship and Alliance in 1740.
+The British appointed Robert Hodgson, Senior as Superintendent of the Shore.
+The language of the treaty includes what amounts to a surrender of sovereignty by the Miskito.
+British historians often interpreted this as an indication that a British protectorate was established over the Mosquito Kingdom.

-Britain's primary motive and the most immediate result of the treaty was to secure an alliance between the Miskito and British for the War of Jenkins' Ear, and the Miskito and British cooperated in attacks on Spanish settlements during the war.
-The most notable being the Raid on Matina in August by 1747 – the main fort (Fuerte de San Fernando de Matina) was captured and the cacao rich area was subsequently ravaged.
-This military cooperation would prove important as Miskito forces were vital to protecting not only British interests in Mosquitia but also for British holdings in British Honduras (now Belize).
+Britain's primary motive and the most immediate result of the treaty was to secure an alliance between the Miskito and British for the War of Jenkins' Ear.
+The two groups cooperated in attacks on Spanish settlements during the war.
+The most notable was the Raid on Matina in August by 1747; the main Spanish fort (Fuerte de San Fernando de Matina) was captured and the cacao rich area was subsequently ravaged.
+This military cooperation would prove important as Miskito forces were vital to protecting not only British interests in the Mosquito Kingdom but also for British holdings in British Honduras (now Belize).

-A more lasting result of this formal relation was that Edward and other Miskito rulers who followed him allowed the British to establish settlements and plantations within his realm, and issued the first land grants to this effect in 1742.
+A more lasting result of this formal relation was that Edward I and his successors allowed the British to establish settlements and plantations within his realm; he issued the first land grants to this effect in 1742.
 British settlement concentrated especially in the Black River area, Cape Gracias a Dios, and Bluefields.
 The British plantation owners used their estates to grow some export crops and as bases for the exploitation of timber resources, especially mahogany.
-Most of the labor on the estates was supplied by African slaves and by Indigenous slaves captured in Miskito and British raids into Spanish territory.
+Most of the labor on the estates was supplied by African or Indian slaves captured in Miskito and British raids into Spanish territory.
 By 1786, there were several hundred British residents on the shore and several thousand slaves, mostly African.

-The Miskito kings received regular gifts from the British in the form of weapons and consumer goods, and provided security against slave revolts and capturing runaways.
+The Miskito kings received regular gifts from the British in the form of weapons and consumer goods.
+They provided security against slave revolts and aided in capturing runaways.